sagar-khangan/bookmyticket/README.md

 ###This repository contains djagno rest backed for Movie Booking app

+Note: Set environement variables -
+1. DEBUG = 0/1
+2. DATABASE_URL (should be valid conenction string) - this project uses porstgres or you can use sqlite for local development.

 To run locally

 > $ pip install -r requirements.txt \